The Bank of Italy's functional and governance arrangements are based on a variety of different legal sources:

 Organization

-The Bank's organizational structure reflects the three levels at which it operates: international, national and local.
-The Head Office draws up and implements the strategic, management and operational policies.
+Banca d'Italia's organizational structure reflects the three levels at which it operates: international, national and local.
+The Head Office draws up and implements strategic, management and operational policies; at national level, Banca d'Italia has several branches located in the regional capitals and in some provincial capitals; it has representative offices abroad and financial attachés at some diplomatic representations.